KatarinaPopikova/ppds2022/README.md

 Compute fibonacci using mutex as synchronization object.
 In the loop is looking for the right thread, which can continue to fill the array for the Fibonacci sequence.
 All is executing under lock, and unlock is used after filled value to array or when the thread is not right at the moment for filling, and it is better to release the lock to another thread.
+To find the correct thread to calculate the value on a specific index of Fibonacci array, an instance of the `FibonacciIndex` class is used, which is shared for all threads.

 - body of `compute_fibonacci_without_barrier`
   ![use_barrier body](images/img_11.png)

 *Variation_2*:
 Very similar idea as variation_1.
-But if there should be used barriers with turnstile, the `TurnstileBarrier` class from "Assignment 2" was reprogrammed to this program.
+But if there should be used reusable barriers with turnstile, the `TurnstileBarrier` class from "Assignment 2" was reprogrammed to this program.
 So all threads are blocked at the beginning of the method `compute_fibonacci` to start executing "together".
 In the loop is detecting if the thread under lock is that, which are looked for to calculate the fibonacci sequence.
 If it is true, thread break his loop, calculate and decrease the number of threads, which the barrier has to wait (and there are used two barriers, so in both barriers it is